 Interests: African Philosophy, Feminism, Decolonisation, Epistemic Injustice.

-Dimpho is a doctoral candidate and a philosophy Lecturer at the University of Johannesburg.
-Her doctoral thesis title is: Decolonisation, African Feminism and the Contradiction of African Praxes: Pragmatism as a Mediating Force.
-She joined the department in 2015 as a tutor and in 2019 she was appointed assistant lecturer.
-Dimpho has received a few postgraduate awards including UJ’s University Research Committee scholarship and a South African Women in Science Masters’ fellowship from the Department of Science and Technology.
+Dimpho is a philosophy Lecturer at the University of Johannesburg.
+Her doctoral thesis title was: Decolonisation, African Feminism and the Contradiction of African Praxes: Pragmatism as a Mediating Force.
+She joined the department in 2015 as a tutor, in 2019 she was appointed assistant lecturer and was awarded her PhD and tenure in 2023.
+Dimpho has received postgraduate awards including UJ’s University Research Committee scholarship and a South African Women in Science Masters’ fellowship from the Department of Science and Technology.

 Interests: Epistemic normativity and value, Rationality, Requirements of Rationality.

 David is a Research Fellow at ACEPS.
 He completed his PhD at UJ under the supervision of Veli Mitova entitled “Rationality as an Intellectual Virtue”.
 He is currently working on a novel account of the normativity of structural rationality based on a virtue theoretic account of rationality, as well as a distinctively African conception of structural rationality.